Osman-J/MovieDatabase/README.md

-# MovieDatabase
+# Project Description
+MovieDatabase uses RESTfulAPI’s and JavaScript to retrieve newly released movies and displays information such as its trailer, synopsis, etc. in a stylish manner using HTML5 and CSS.\

 This project was originally created by me on Repl.it but I've now transfered it over to GitHub.

-# Project Description
-MovieDatabase uses RESTfulAPI’s and JavaScript to retrieve newly released movies and displays information such as its trailer, synopsis, etc. in a stylish manner using HTML5 and CSS.

 # View Demo
 To view a live demo of this project visit: https://the-movie-database--osmanjan11.repl.co/